okp4/discord-bot/README.md

     discord_bot start [OPTIONS]

 OPTIONS:
+    -g, --guild-id <GUILD_ID>
-    -g <GUILD_ID>                   The guild ID (Server ID) -h, --help                      Print help information
+            The guild ID (Server ID)

+    -h, --help
+            Print help information

+    -p, --prometheus-endpoint <PROMETHEUS_ENDPOINT>
-    -p <PROMETHEUS_ENDPOINT>        The prometheus endpoint.
+            The prometheus endpoint.
 Optional.
 Configures an HTTP exporter that functions as a scrape endpoint for prometheus.
 The value is an IPv4 or IPv6 address and a port number, separated by a colon.
 For instance: 0.0.0.0:9000

+    -t, --token <TOKEN>
-    -t <TOKEN>                      The discord token
+            The discord token
 ```

 #### Example